Recite. - UX Case Study.

 Prototype 1.

-This prototype had issues with contrast and readability in activities from a distance, meaning arm movement activities which made use of the user’s camera hard to use.
+which made use of the user’s camera hard to use.

 Prototype 2.

-Prototype 2 was tested by young developing professionals who afterwards gave feedback on their experience through an informal interview format.
+Prototype 2 was tested by young developing professionals who

-Previous issues with activity understandability were addressed with the addition of explanatory tutorial videos on each activity menu page.
+with the addition of explanatory tutorial videos on each

 Prototype 3.